rajdeepv/nakal/README.md

 and then put this line in your code where you want comparison to begin:

-nakal_execute("current_screen_name")
+diff = nakal_execute("current_screen_name")

-While executing, pass env variable NAKAL_MODE=build to build the baseline images
+While executing first time, pass env variable NAKAL_MODE=build to build the baseline images

 once baseline is built, next execution onwards, start using environment variable NAKAL_MODE=compare to compare against baseline

-This is currently beta and implemented for android only. iOs is work in progress
+For cropping the notification bar OR scroll bar, create a config/nakal.yml file in execution directory

+eg:

+put these contents in your nakal.yml file inside config/nakal.yml

+samsung_galaxy_s3:
+ top: 50
+ right: 18
+ left: 0
+ bottom: 0

+nexus7:
+ top: 74
+ right: 20
+ left: 0
+ bottom: 0

 ## Contributing